 TRANSPORT - ROAD Current Provision Junctions 9, 10, 10a and 11 of the M23 serve Crawley A23 dual carriage way runs on a north - south basis through the town providing a route for through traffic A264 provides access to Horsham to the west and East Grinstead to the east.
 Neighbourhood distributor roads run through neighbourhoods Evidence Base At Crawley Study 2009 Site specific transport assessments for major developments Stage 1 transport assessment (2012) Stage 2 transport assessment (2014) Draft Strategic Infrastructure Package for Crawley (2017) Crawley Sustainable Transport Package (2018) Current Findings Transport Assessment assumed the following committed transport schemes: A23 Handcross to Warninglid carriageway improvements Traffic signalisation of Cheals Roundabout to improve capacity in peak hours Signal improvements to the M23 Pease Pottage junction to improve capacity at peak hours.
 Improvements to Gatwick Road / Radford Road Roundabout.
 Signalisation of A2011 and A2004 Hazelwick.
 Improvements to M23 Junction 10.
-Transport Assessment identified a number of junctions which were identified as reaching or just exceeding capacity during the assessment period to 2029 due to background traffic growth rather than as a result of the development proposed in the Local Plan: M23 Junction 11 A23 London Road and Fleming Way A23 Crawley Avenue and A2220 Horsham Road Worth Park Avenue and Balcombe Road Southgate Avenue and Hawth Avenue Gatwick Road and Manor Royal Gatwick Road and Fleming Way Worth Road WSCC will consider how future schemes can be identified or be the subject of bids for funding
+Transport Assessment identified a number of junctions that perform significantly worse as a result of development proposed in the Local Plan, although not already over capacity from background growth, and which would require mitigation to return them to capacity: M23 Junction 11 A23 London Road and Fleming Way A23 Crawley Avenue and A2220 Horsham Road Worth Park Avenue and Balcombe Road Southgate Avenue and Hawth Avenue Gatwick Road and Manor Royal Gatwick Road and Fleming Way Worth Road WSCC will consider how future schemes can be identified or be the subject of bids for funding